profounddark/pathfinder-blog/_posts/2021-04-21-fixing-a-broken-creature.md

 Did I mention that their Armor Class was also *high* to *extreme* for their level?

-After one battle with these monsters, I quickly decided that they were hot garbage and decidedd to do something a bit more reasonable.
+After one battle with these monsters, I quickly decided that they were hot garbage and decided to do something a bit more reasonable.

 ## Trying Something Different

-My big issue was that, as written, this creature (basically, a basic warrior) was extremely deadly but wasn't especially interesting.
-On its turn, it enters a Rage and start hitting for *too much damage*.
+My big issue was that, as written, this creature (in essence, a basic warrior) was extremely deadly but wasn't especially interesting.
+On its turn, it enters a Rage and starts hitting for *too much damage*.
 Maybe it uses its shield, or maybe it just kills its enemies before they get a chance to attack.
-A creature who's sole function is "kill PCs in one hit" isn't super fun in my book, especially when that crushing damage potential isn't obvious when the battle starts.
+In my experience, a creature who's sole function is "kill PCs in one hit" isn't super fun for GMs or players, especially when that crushing damage potential isn't obvious when the battle starts.
+"Suprise!
+You've been killed!"

 With that in mind, I had two goals:
 * Fix the damage expression to be less outrageous; and
 * Do something a bit more interesting with the Rage.

-First thing first, I renamed the creature. <creature>Corrupted Retainer</creature> may have been compelling at first, but given that everything in the Hermitage is a *corrupted* something, I thought the name got boring quickly.
-Besides, these people were so inspired by demons that they gave up their faith in order to worship demons.
-To that end, I decided to call them <creature>Vile Aspirants</creature>.
+First thing first, I renamed the creature. <creature>Corrupted Retainer</creature> may have been a cool name when they started writing the module, but given that everything in the Hermitage is a *corrupted* something, I thought the name got boring quickly.
+Nobody wants to see "a Corrupted Retainer, a Corrupted Priest, and a Corrupted Lizard."
+Besides, this was supposed to be a hermitage full of people that gave up their faith in order to worship demons.
+With that bit of fluff in mind, I decided to call them <creature>Vile Aspirants</creature>.

 What can I say, I was inspired by a thesaurus.

-For the damage expression, I just grabbed the *high* damage expression for level 2from the GameMastery Guide (1d10+4) and tweaked it to make it look more like a trident (1d8+5).
-Why *high* instead of **ExTReMe**?
+For the damage expression, I just grabbed the *high* damage expression for level 2 from the GameMastery Guide (1d10+4) and tweaked it to make it look more like a trident (1d8+5), as I can appreciate the idea that the same weapon should sort of look the same, no matter who uses it.
+That means I wanted to stick with the standard Trident d8.
+Of course, you may wonder why the *high* damage expression instead of **ExTReMe**?

 Because I'm not a sadist.

-But, I also liked the idea that the <creature>vile aspirant</creature> wouldn't be too powerful... at least at first.
+But, also, there's still the Rage.
+I liked the idea that this monster started only mostly threatening but then **became** really threatening.
 Regarding the Rage, I had a simple idea.
-These guys wouldn't start out raging.
-At first, they're more defensive, using their shields to increase their AC and block damage.
-But, once they get hurt enough, they lose their cool and fly into a rage, ditching their shield and dealing extra damage.
+At first, these creatures are more defensive, using their shields to increase their AC and block damage.
+But, once they get hurt enough, they lose their cool and fly into a rage, ditching their shield and dealing extra the damage.

 To accomplish this, I fell back on an old D&D 4E standby: **Bloodied**.